Why a GIC?

 Invest NowRegistered GICs

+Also, note that there is a maximum allowable contribution within these registered accounts.
+Depending on the account, there may be hefty fees if people need to withdraw some of their money.
 For instance, a TFSA can hold different investment vehicles, including GICs or mutual funds.
-The amount you can put into a TFSA every year is limited, with a limit of $6,000 for 2022.
-But the contribution room accumulates over your lifetime, starting at age 18.
-Online calculators can help you figure out how much you can invest in your TFSA.
+The amount you can put into a TFSA every year is limited, with a limit of $7,000 for 2024.
+However, the contribution room accumulates over your lifetime, starting at age 18.
+Online calculators can help determine how much you can invest in your TFSA.

 Non-Registered GICs

-As the name suggests, non-registered GICs are not held in a registered account, and don’t come with any tax breaks or incentives.
+As the name suggests, non-registered GICs are not held in a registered account and don’t come with tax breaks or incentives.
 However, users don’t have to worry about age or contribution limits.
 You can invest as much as you’d like in a non-registered GIC.

 A guaranteed return or fixed-rate GIC